 @EnableAutoConfiguration // triggers auto-config

-@ComponentScan // scans the current package
+@ComponentScan // scans the current package and sub-packages

 public class MyApp {